alekshura/SourceConfig/README.md

 >    </AdditionalFiles>
 >  </ItemGroup>

-If there are few `appsettings` files used for different environments, e.g. `appsettings.development.json` or `appsettings.production.json` they are merged into one generated class.
+If there are few `appsettings` files used for different environments, e.g. `appsettings.development.json` or `appsettings.production.json` etc. they are merged into one generated class.
 Merge is based on first prefix in filename - here is `appsettings`.

 Now generated class can be used to retreive the configuration: